pawanjay176/zkCreds/README.md

 2. Install the dependencies `cd AztecDemo && yarn install`

-3. Rename the `.env` file  `mv RENAME_ME.env .env`

-4. Start up Ganache `yarn start` (This will create 5 test ethereum accounts from the credentials in `.env`)
+3. Start up Ganache `yarn start` (This will create 5 test ethereum accounts from the credentials in `.env`)

-5. Compile the contracts `truffle compile --all`
+4. Compile the contracts `truffle compile --all`

-6. Deploy AZTEC! `yarn migrate`
+5. Deploy AZTEC! `yarn migrate`

-7. Run the complete general flow. `truffle test test/flow.js`
+6. Run the complete general flow. `truffle test test/flow.js`

 ## License